HnZGaming/TorchSearchCommand/README.md

 Performs approximate string mathing, using Levenshtein distance algorithm.

-Currently provides a set of "search commands" for Torch commands, players and grids.
+Currently provides a set of "search commands" to look up Torch commands and game entities in the server.

 Useful for:

 1. Searching for a command's name and syntax help.
 1. Obtaining a complex grid/player name to the clipboard.

-Commands are available to general players but not all options are allowed.
+Commands are available to general players except game-breaking options.

 How To Install
 ---